What does the German Supply Chain Act regulate?

 Comparison: German and European supply chain laws

-Both Germany’s Supply Chain Act and the Europe’s supply chain legislation fundamentally aim to ensure human rights and environmental standards are protected in the economy by making global supply chains more transparent.
-However, there are significant differences in terms of scope, area of responsibility, extent, and potential consequences for the obligated companies:
+Both Germany’s Supply Chain Act and the Europe’s supply chain legislation share the goal of protecting human rights and environmental standards in the economy by increasing transparency in global supply chains.
+However, they differ significantly in terms of scope, areas of responsibility, extent, and potential consequences for the companies subject to these regulations:

 The German Supply Chain Law | The European Supply Chain Law |